shikokuchuo/mirai/README.md

 address, and distributes tasks to all server processes that are connected into it.

-On the server, run something like the following from a suitable shell to set up a remote daemon process, where ‘192.168.0.2’ is the network IP address of the client:
+On the server, run the following from a suitable shell to set up a remote daemon process (here ‘192.168.0.2’ is the network IP address of the client):

     Rscript -e 'mirai::.("tcp://192.168.0.2:5555")'

 Network resources can be added and removed as required.
 Tasks are automatically distributed to all available server processes.

-To reset all connections and clear the socket:
+To reset all connections and revert to default behaviour:

 ``` r
 daemons(NULL)